CHEMISTRY OF MARINE ENVIRONMENT

 Basics of inorganic and organic chemistry.

-The course CHEMISTRY OF MARINE ENVIRONMENT provides an understanding of the chemical composition of seawater and related chemical reactions.
+The course CHEMISTRY OF MARINE ENVIRONMENT provides an understanding of the chemical composition of seawater.
 Equlibrium and steady state conditions in aqueous solution are discussed.
-A particular attention is also given to priority and emerging pollutants.
+A particular attention is given to priority pollutants.

 Properties of Water.
 Isotopes in seawater.
 Salinity and major constituents of seawater.
 Air-sea exchange of gases.
 Equilibrium and steady state models.
-Acid-base reactions. pH, chemical composition, buffer intensity in the oceans.
-CO2,HCO3-, CO32- equilibria in oceans and seawater.
+Acid-base reactions. pH, chemical composition, buffer intensity in seas and oceans: CO2,HCO3-, CO32- equilibria in oceans and seawater.
 Log C – pH diagrams.
 Acidity and alkalinity.
 Concept of ocean acidification.
-Solubility, solubility-pH .
+Solubility, solubility-pH diagrams.
 Trace metals; metal ions speciation.
+Redox reactions in seawater.
 Organic matter in the sea.
 Nutrients.
 Microplastics.
 Organic pollutants (i.e. hydrocarbons, pesticides, dioxins and PCBs, flame retardants, and endocrine substances).
 Atmospheric-ocean interaction: marine aerosols and their photochemistry and atmospheric aerosol as a source of nutrients.
 Geo-engineerng climate and the oceans.

 Slides and two textbooks: